davidplumridge/davidplumridge.github.io/index.md

 ### Blog

-Here are my 5 most recent blogs:
+Here are some recent blogs:

 <div class="home">
     <ul>